pgj/freebsd-wifibox/README.md

   ~256 MB physical memory or less depending on the guest, and some disk space available for the guest virtual disk image.

-- A supported FreeBSD/amd64 system: 12.3-RELEASE or 13.0-RELEASE.
+- A supported FreeBSD/amd64 system: 12.3-RELEASE or 13.1-RELEASE.
-  14-CURRENT might work.
+  14-CURRENT will also probably work.

 - The [bhyve+] port which installs unofficial patches for `bhyve` to fill gaps present in the base system.
 For FreeBSD 12, this is